top of page

 Signage: Marked posts with green and white colors (SL-CC 33)

-Walnut Canyon Jerte Valley, Spain
+Walnut Canyon, Jerte Valley, Spain

 We decided to switch things up and headed out in the afternoon for this short hike, which is one of the most popular in the valley.
 There’s light outside until 9PM now, so why not?

-Walnut Canyon Jerte Valley, Spain
+Waterfall at the Walnut Canyon, Jerte Valley, Spain

 The trail climbs along the stream, accompanied by impressive, powerful waterfalls.